SDGforskning/sdg-strings/SDG01_query_action_WoS.md

       )
     )
     NEAR/5
-          ("social protection$" OR "social security" OR "social benefits" OR "social insurance" OR "basic income" OR "cash benefit$" OR "income security" OR "guaranteed income$" OR "living allowance" OR "housing assistance"
+          ("social protection$" OR "social security" OR "social benefits" OR "social insurance" OR "social care service$" OR "basic income" OR "cash benefit$" OR "income security" OR "guaranteed income$" OR "living allowance" OR "housing assistance"
           OR "unemployment benefit$" OR "unemployment compensation" OR "unemployment insurance" OR "unemployment allowance" OR "labour market program*" OR "labor market program*" OR "public works program*"
           OR "disability benefit$" OR "disability allowance" OR "disability pension$" OR "disability tax credit$" OR "disability insurance"